Analysis: Russell Wilson and Brandon Marshall shine, Germain Ifedi gets benched and more observations from Seahawks mock game

 TIGHT ENDS

-There was one obvious standout here —former UW Husky Will Dissly.
-With projected starter Ed Dickson remaining out, Dissly got a lot of work with the ones and took advantage.
-Late in the first half he caught a short pass on third down to keep the drive alive and then a 15-yarder to set up the Wilson-Reynolds TD on the next play.
+There was one obvious standout here — former Washington Husky Will Dissly.
+With projected starter Ed Dickson remaining out, Dissly got a lot of work with the first-team offense and took advantage.
+Late in the first half, he caught a short pass on third down to keep the drive alive and then a 15-yarder to set up the Wilson-Reynolds touchdown on the next play.

 Said Wilson later: “He’s been, in my opinion, one of the stars of camp.
 He keeps showing up.’’